Skip to main content

 • By reducing the number of subscribed contacts, you may also reduce the price of your Omnisend subscription.

-To unsubscribe or delete the contacts added to the Segment, you will need to go to the Saved Segment you just created → select all contacts in that Segment → click unsubscribe.
+To unsubscribe or delete the contacts added to the Segment, you must go to the Saved Segment you just created → select all contacts in that Segment → click unsubscribe.
 Make sure you are not only choosing just the 25 contacts from the first page.

 And that's it.
 Your contact list is clean and healthy now; feel free to send your marketing to the remaining contacts!